How Storm Damage Affects Commercial Roofs

 How Storms Impact Commercial Roofs

-Flat roof storm damage is especially common since poor drainage can cause standing water that stresses the membrane and lets moisture in over time.
+Flat roof storm damage is especially common since poor drainage can cause standing water that stresses the membrane and lets moisture in over time, as noted in FEMA’s guidance on wind and flood damage mitigation.
 FEMA even points out that one of the top causes of long-term storm damage is improper or delayed repair.
-That delay can slash roof lifespan by up to 50%.
+That delay can slash roof lifespan by up to 50%, according to guidance from the National Roofing Contractors Association (NRCA).

 For national property managers or owners with multiple buildings, ignoring storm damage in one facility can affect your entire operation—insurance costs, code compliance, and tenant satisfaction included.